kubernetes/website/content/en/docs/tasks/debug-application-cluster/debug-running-pod.md

 ## Debugging using a copy of the Pod

 Sometimes Pod configuration options make it difficult to troubleshoot in certain situations.
-For example, `kubectl exec` won't work with a container image that doesn't include a shell or if an application crashes on startup.
+For example, you can't run `kubectl exec` to troubleshoot your container if your container image does not include a shell or if your application crashes on startup.
 In these situations you can use `kubectl debug` to create a copy of the Pod with configuration values changed to aid debugging.

 ### Copying a Pod while adding a new container